92green/dataparcels/README.md

 ## Packages

-If you're using React, get [`react-dataparcels`](https://www.npmjs.com/package/react-dataparcels) and you'll also get components and hocs to easily use dataparcels in a React app.
+If you're using React, get [`react-dataparcels`](https://www.npmjs.com/package/react-dataparcels) and you'll also get hooks, hocs and components to easily use dataparcels in a React app.
 If not, go for [`dataparcels`](https://www.npmjs.com/package/dataparcels).